DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 If you’ve successfully [applied for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start), and have less than 2 years’ teaching experience, you can get valuable support and mentoring through the [early career framework](/support-for-early-career-teachers).

-You'll also be able to develop your career through the [National professional qualifications framework](https://www.gov.uk/guidance/national-professional-qualifications-framework).
+You'll also be able to develop your career through the [national professional qualifications framework](https://www.gov.uk/guidance/national-professional-qualifications-framework).

 ### Financial help

 You may be eligible for the [levelling up premium payment](https://www.gov.uk/guidance/levelling-up-premium-payments-for-teachers) or the [early career payment](https://www.gov.uk/guidance/early-career-payments-guidance-for-teachers-and-schools).

-You can only receive the [international relocation payment (IRP)](#get-an-international-relocation-payment-irp-worth-£10000) once, and you cannot receive both the levelling up premium payment and the early career payment in the same year.
+You can only receive the [international relocation payment (IRP)](#get-an-international-relocation-payment-irp-worth-10000) once, and you cannot receive both the levelling up premium payment and the early career payment in the same year.

 ### Meet non-UK citizens who have made the move to teach in England